ecmanauten/exercises-1/README.md

 ## Installation

+Clone this repo, install dependencies and run server:

     $ git clone https://github.com/mosaic-academy/quizes-and-exercises.git
     $ sudo npm install
     $ sudo npm start

+Open `http://localhost:3000` in browser.
+Enjoy!

+Beware: we're using webpack, react, ES6 and CoffeeScript.

 ## Commercial usage
 You can use these quizes and exercises freely in commercial projects as long as you keep your modifications in open source too.